lugensa/gocept.selenium/doc/webdriver-upgrade.rst

 plan being to keep our own API as backwards-compatible as possible during the 2.x release series and switching to the webdriver API only with version 3.

-This means that we've set out to implement the selenese API on top of webdriver and while this has proven to be possible to a large extent, some details of the selenese API don't make any sense or are too different to be worth implementing in a webdriver environment.
+This means that we've set out to implement the Selenese API on top of webdriver and while this has proven to be possible to a large extent, some details of the Selenese API don't make any sense or are too different to be worth implementing in a webdriver environment.

 Here's a list of backwards-incompatibilities between gocept.selenium version